Last Updated on October 9, 2021

-Complexity theorists often quote the non-linearity of dynamical complex systems as a reason why we should stop even trying to predict their future states and just “go with the flow” or “dance” with it.
+Complexity theorists often quote the non-linearity of dynamical complex systems as a reason why we should not bother even try to predict their future states and just “go with the flow”.
 I find all such suggestions ill-advised.

-Before we give up all attempts to simplify a complex process we are trying to figure out, I would like to share my experience from dealing with complex “aerial target tracking” problems, and discuss the importance of a point of view and the selection of an appropriate coordinate system in which to do the tracking.
+Before we give up all attempts to simplify an apparently complex situation we are trying to figure out, I would like to share my experience from dealing with a complex problem of “aerial target tracking“, and stress the importance of a point of view and the selection of an appropriate coordinate system (framework) in which to do the tracking.

-Sensors (visual, IR radar, laser) and weapons, both work in the spherical coordinate system using the radial distance r (distance from the target to the origin point of the sensor or weapon), polar angle (or elevation) θ (vertical angle of the sensor or weapon platform with respect to the vertical “polar” axis or the orthogonal complement elevation angle from the horizontal surface), and azimuth φ (angle of rotation from some referential “meridian” plane or centre-line).
+Sensors (visual, IR radar, laser) and weapons, all work in the spherical coordinate system using the measured radial distance r (distance from the target to the origin point of the laser or radar sensor or the weapon), polar angle (or elevation) θ (vertical angle of the sensor or weapon platform with respect to the “polar” axis or the orthogonal complement elevation angle from the horizontal surface), and azimuth φ (angle of rotation from some referential “meridian” plane or center-line).

 This coordinate system is very useful when collecting (measuring) positional data about aerial targets or for pointing weapons that will engage that target.
-However, the spherical coordinate system is less useful for target tracking purposes because the data describing a target trajectory in the polar coordinate system is non-linear and looks something like this for a target moving in a straight line:
+However, this spherical coordinate system is less useful for target tracking, because the collected data measured by the sensors describing a target trajectory in the polar coordinate system is non-linear and looks something like this for a target moving in a straight line:

-Just by changing the coordinate system the trajectory data becomes linear, so predicting the future position of the aerial target is now much easier then if the tracking (prediction) would have been done in the original (spherical) coordinate system.
+Just by changing the coordinate system, the trajectory data becomes linear, so predicting the future position of an aerial target is now much easier then if the tracking (prediction) was done in the original (spherical) coordinate system.

 So, the lesson to take home here is that just because something appears to be complex, it may not be so after giving it another look from a different perspective, because from that point of view it may present itself as a much simpler problem to solve.